 The numbers have increased each year and now were reported over 3,000 seals last year.

-I spent nearly an hour walking up and down, watching and listening to the bizarre seal behaviours.
-If I’d worn warmer clothes I would have stayed a lot longer.
+On my visit to see the seals, I spent nearly an hour walking up and down, watching and listening to the bizarre seal behaviours.
+If I’d worn my lovely heated jacket I would have stayed a lot longer.
 That sea breeze is flipping cold!

 The seal colony is about 10 miles from Mablethorpe in Lincolnshire on the east coast of the UK.

 *Please note this isn’t the exact postcode for Donna Nook but it gets you within a few 100 metres.
 There are signs so you can find the way.

 When is the Best Time to Visit Donna Nook?

 The seal pups start being born from the end of October.
 And the number increases week by week.

 Most seal pups are born in the last weeks of November and beginning of December (based on last year’s figures).

 In 2018, the first seal was born on 22 October.

 I read before my visit about how busy it gets at the weekend.
 So for a more enjoyable experience go on a weekday, if possible.
 Or alternatively try and visit before the peak birthday times, there are so many seals that you will still get to see plenty.